PatrickBaus/SCAN2000_STM32_Firmware/README.md

 TODOS
 -----

-* *IMPORTANT*: Sometimes, it seems to miss a command.
-I need to debug this further.
 * This code has not been tested yet under a SCAN2000 (10 channel) emulation.
 Looking at the code, it should work, but I have not tested it.

 Related Repositories